lgrigoryeva1/mimosa-machine/README.md

 # mimosa-machine
-A mimosa machine that is controlled with an Ikea Trådfri remote
+A mimosa machine that is controlled with an Ikea Trådfri remote.
+Built with Raspberry Pi, Zigbee, MQTT.